 Metropolitan Life Insurance Co.
 NY Sells 2,239 Shares of Hub Group Inc

 Metropolitan Life Insurance Co.
-NY lowered its stake in Hub Group Inc by 9.0% during the fourth quarter, Holdings Channel reports.
+NY decreased its position in Hub Group Inc by 9.0% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission .

 Comments